All streams of Christian renewal have different traditions, customs and guidelines, that arise out of many different theologies in prayer ministry.

 We believe that all of the specifics with which we concern ourselves find themselves grounded and rooted in the same reformed perspective as does our teaching.

 The scriptures affirm that knowledge is never just an abstraction; it is also experiential.
-Putting it another way, the practice of ministry is never separated from the teaching of ministry.
+Putting it another way, the practice of prayer ministry is never separated from the teaching of ministry.

-Our teaching and practice of ministry have some distinctive characteristics that set them apart from other streams of Christian thought.
+Our teaching and practice of prayer ministry have some distinctive characteristics that set them apart from other streams of Christian thought.

 We hold as crucial the unique personhood of all God’s people, and diligently work to preserve this principle.

-This means that in ministry, we must act only in ways that honor, respect, and affirm one another.
+This means that in prayer ministry, we must act only in ways that honor, respect, and affirm one another.

 Scripture teaches this principle, and experience teaches that teams of two to four persons normally are the optimal ones.